UKHomeOffice/developer-induction/slides/07-HOD-platform-and-technologies/1140-Mission-2-deployment.md

 1. Use kd to deploy your application in one line​ https://github.com/UKHomeOffice/kd

-1. Deploy a sample application to the DSP​ http://bit.ly/2hbs3hj
+1. Deploy a sample application to the ACP http://bit.ly/2hbs3hj

 1. Delete everything you have deployed!​